ibm-security-verify/verify-sdk-ios/sdk/adaptive/README.md

 ### Importing the SDK

-Add the following import statement to the `.swift` files you wish to reference the component.
+Add the following import statement to the `.swift` files you wish to reference the Verify Adaptive SDK.

 ```swift
 import Adaptive